 At least two dead after wreck involving ambulance in Pointe Coupee Parish

-LABARRE - At least one person died after an ambulance collided with a Coke truck on LA-1.
+LABARRE - Two people died after an ambulance collided with a Coke truck on LA-1 late Tuesday morning.

 Trending News